libekonst/lenses-testing-exercise/README.txt

 fills the form inputs and tries to click submit.

-Enhancements:
+Further Improvements:

-- Policy check.
-Check that the requested policy is created, i.e. the test policy, by querying all its properties and not just its name.
+- Improve policy checking.
+Check that the requested policy is created by querying all its properties, not just its name.
-Similarly, the deletePolicy() function could query and delete a policy by all its properties as well.
+Similarly, the deletePolicy() function could query and delete a policy by other properties as well.

-- Automated form filling.
+- Automate form filling.
 Write a function that takes a form type, such as "New Policy", as well an options object and automatically fills the form input fields.

 - Use safer selectors.
 Some selectors now rely on specific html structure, class names or text content.